 Day 1 in Boston Itinerary

-For our weekend in Boston, we are going to kick off our adventure by diving into the many historical sites around town.
-Don’t worry, though, there will be plenty of opportunities for shopping, yummy meals, and, even some time to relax.
+For our weekend in Boston, we will kick off our adventure by diving into the many historical sites around town.

 Boston Common & Boston Public Garden